 - Nutrition Information

-Each client and prospective client is assigned a professional case manager who assesses the client’s needs, coordinates other needed services, and advocates for the client with other agencies.
-All clients are re-certified for the program on a quarterly basis.
+Each Home-Delivered Meals client and prospective client is assigned to a professional case manager who assesses the client’s needs, coordinates other needed services, and advocates for the client with other agencies.
+All Home-Delivered Meals clients are re-certified for the program on an annual basis.
 The case manager is also the client’s link to accessing and receiving other services within the community.

-Through our Client Services program, we are able to provide support to homebound elderly and disabled meal recipient who need assistance with minor home repairs and safety issues that will help to keep them at home in a safe and healthy environment.
-This program is considered a “last resort” resource when the client desperately needs something and has no other resources available.
+Through our Client Assistance program, we are able to provide support to clients who need help with minor home repairs and safety issues.
+These projects are intended to keep clients at home in a safe and healthy environment.
+This program is intended for clients who desperately need something and have no other resources available.

-The Friend-to-Friend program is designed to help combat the loneliness and isolation of our homebound clients.
-Volunteers are encouraged to build friendships with lonely clients by making weekly in-home or telephone visits.
+The Friend to Friend program is designed to help combat the loneliness and isolation of our homebound clients.
+Volunteers are encouraged to build friendships with lonely clients by making weekly in-home visits.
 Many of our clients have no visitors except for the person who delivers their meal each day.
-As a society, we tend to ignore our most seasoned members.
 These individuals have been productive members of society for many years and have interesting stories and experiences to share with anyone who will take the time to listen.

 Companion Pet Meals

-Through our HAIL program, we aim to keep people healthy at home and reduce preventable hospitalizations and emergency room visits, ultimately saving valuable taxpayer dollars.
-Clients must be age 35 years or older and have either a diagnosis of diabetes or be at risk of developing diabetes, or be at increased nutritional risk.
+Through our Nutrition Counseling initiatives, we work to keep people healthy at home and reduce preventable hospitalizations and emergency room visits, ultimately saving valuable taxpayer dollars.

 The HomeMeds program was established to prevent falls and hospitalization due to medication errors and adverse drug effects among older adults.
 The risk for severe reactions and interactions, medication errors, and medication duplications are found at an alarming rate among the senior population.
 Through this program, we are able to save lives and health care dollars by identifying serious drug reactions and help eliminate the need for our clients to visit hospitals because of problems with their medication.